-English Church Architecture -
+English Church Architecture.

-CHRISTLETON, St. James (SJ 441 658) (April 2006)
+CHRISTLETON, St. James (SJ 441 658),

-(Bedrock: Triassic Sherwood Sandstone Group, Bunter Pebble Beds)
+(Bedrock: Triassic Sherwood Sandstone Group, Bunter Pebble Beds.)

-Happily, the interior of the building creates a finer, more coherent impression.
-The structural polychromy - albeit deriving largely from red and white sandstone alone – can only be Butterfield’s, and there is a characteristic build-up of effect towards the east, which, though relatively modest here (it is most noticeable in the floor tiling), calls to mind his richer commissions elsewhere.
-(The photograph on the right shows the view looking east.)
-The five-bay arcades are constructed of both varieties of sandstone, the clerestory windows are aligned above the spandrels, and the chancel is divided from the S. transept chapel and N. organ chamber by two-bay arcades to the east of a wooden tympanum, in the absence of an intervening chancel arch.
-The “trussed rafter roof” (Goodhart-Rendel’s description), notwithstanding the tympanum, extends across the nave and western half of the chancel and is framed in six cants, as is also the roof above the sanctuary, although this is ceiled and decorated with square foliated panels.
-The attractive reredos (left) is constructed of coloured sandstones and alabasters and the font is made of crinoidal Derbyshire limestone above a base of Sicilian marble.
+Here the structural polychromy - derived almost entirely from the combination of red and white sandstone - is typical of the work found in Butterfield’s smaller churches, and his authorship is evident in the build-up of effect towards the east, which, though relatively modest here - it is most noticeable in the floor tiling patterns - calls to mind his richer commissions elsewhere.
+The five-bay aisle arcades are constructed of both colours of sandstone, the clerestory windows are positioned above the spandrels, and the chancel is divided from the S. transept chapel and N. organ chamber by its own, two-bay arcades, to the east of a wooden tympanum which serves to divide the nave from the chancel in the absence of a chancel arch.
+The 'trussed rafter roof' (Goodhart-Rendel’s description, quoted by Pevsner in the 'Cheshire' volume of The Buildings of England, New Haven & London, Yale University Press, 2003, pp. 177-178), extends across the nave and western half of the chancel notwithstanding the intervening tympanum, and is framed in six cants, as is the roof above the sanctuary, though this is ceiled and decorated with square foliated panels.
+The attractive reredos (illustrated below) is constructed of coloured sandstones and alabasters, and the font is made of crinoidal Derbyshire limestone above a base of Sicilian marble.